Dan Taylor

 Dan is on the CPS ‘RASSO’ list, and prosecutes and defends in cases which allege serious sexual offences.
 Such cases often involve the examination of young or vulnerable witnesses and consideration of a significant quantity of unused material.
 Dan has already conducted a number of s28 pre-recorded cross-examination hearings.

-• R v BG (2024) – Junior alone for a defendant charged with multiple sex offences against his seven-year-old daughter.
-The trial is fixed for December 2024.
+• R v BG (2024) Junior alone for a defendant charged with multiple sex offences against his seven-year-old daughter.
+The Defendant was acquitted after trial.

-• R v JTB and others (2023) – Led junior for a defendant charged with multiple child-sex offences within a familiar environment.
+• R v JTB and others (2023) Led junior for a defendant charged with multiple, non-recent child-sex offences within a familiar environment.
 Following requests for disclosure and subsequent application to stay, the prosecution offered no evidence on all counts.
+Prosecuted by a Silk and two Juniors.

 Business Crime & Fraud